szpsunkk/CoE-Metric-for-Multi-LLM-System/README.md

 # CoE: Collaborative-Entropy-based Multi-LLM Inference Framework for Edge AI Systems

+We will make the code publicly available once the paper is accepted.

 The repository is to balance the LLM uncertainty metrics, including single-model uncertainty and multi-model uncertainty.

 For single-model uncertainty, it is mainly based on semantic entropy, including: